jonghall/image-import/build-image-server/readme.md

 6. IBM Github Enterprise personal access token to download repository scripts.

 ## Build Steps
-1. export IC_API_KEY with api key to be used by Terraform
+1. export IC_API_KEY=`apikey` with api key to be used by Terraform
-2. Create _terraform.tfvars.json_ filein Terraform directly to define private api keys and passwords to be used by Terraform.
+2. Create _terraform.tfvars.json_ file in the Terraform directory to define private api keys and passwords to be used by Terraform.
 ````
 {
-  "githubtoken": "personal token for github - used to download scripts.",
+  "githubtoken": "personal token for github en - uterprise used to download these scripts.",
   "apikey": "IBM Cloud API Key",
   "hmackey": "COS Bucket HMAC Key with write access",
   "hmacsecret": "COS Bucket HMAC Secret with write access",